virgisouza/Reactive-Book-List/README.md

 1. Add react router
 1. Create 3 pages
+    - Home page
-    - Home Page to list
+        - A view to list all the books
+    - Single book view
-    - Booklist view
+        - A view that displays a single book
     - New Book form view
+        - A view rendering the form to add a new book